Mook Zimmerman: Professional playing career

 Zimmerman played seven years of professional arena football in South America, North America, and Europe.

 On September 23, 2011, Zimmerman was signed by the Huntington Hammer of the UIFL.

 Coaching career

 Buffalo Lightning

 Zimmerman was the head coach of the Buffalo Lightning of the Supreme Indoor Football during the 2016 season.
 The league folded before it began play; however, the Lightning played two games, independently, and won both.

 Richmond Roughriders/West Virginia Roughriders

 Zimmerman led the Roughriders to an undefeated season and championship in 2017, his first season with the team.
 The next season the Roughriders lost the championship.
 In 2019, Zimmerman led the Roughriders to another undefeated season and league championship.

 Zimmerman retired from football in 2020.

 Iowa Barnstormers

 On January 3, 2022, the Iowa Barnstormers announced Zimmerman as the assistant head coach and defensive line coach.

 Massachusetts Pirates

-On October 24, 2022, Mook Zimmerman signed with the IFL's Massachusetts Pirates as a linebackers and defensive lineman coach.
+On October 24, 2022, Zimmerman signed with the IFL's Massachusetts Pirates as a linebackers and defensive lineman coach.